tarof429/stuckathome/redhat/README.md

 192.168.1.30:/nfsdata   /nfsdata nfs     defaults 0 2
 ```

-NFS is often used in conjunction with automount.
+NFS is often used in conjunction with **automount**.
 If you use automount, you do not need to create an entry in /etc/fstab.

 On the NFS client, install autofs and start/enable the autofs service.